-The undersigned hereby appoints Edward H. Ross and Shelby E. Sherard, or any of them, as proxies, and each with full power of substitution, to represent and vote as designated on the reverse side, all the shares of Common Stock of Fidus Investment Corporation held of record by the undersigned on March 13, 2020, at the Annual Meeting of Stockholders to be held at 9:00 a.m.
-Central Time, at the Thompson Chicago Hotel, 21 E. Bellevue Place, Chicago, Illinois, 60611, on June 4, 2020, or any adjournment or postponement thereof.
+The undersigned hereby appoints Edward H. Ross and Shelby E. Sherard, or any of them, as proxies, and each with full power of substitution, to represent and vote all the shares of Common Stock of Fidus Investment Corporation held of record by the undersigned on March 17, 2023, at the Annual Meeting of Stockholders to be held at 8:30 a.m.
+Central Time, at the Company's office at 1603 Orrington Avenue, Suite 1005, Evanston, Illinois, 60201, on June 8, 2023, or any adjournment or postponement thereof.

-THIS PROXY IS REVOCABLE AND WILL BE VOTED AS DIRECTED BY THE UNDERSIGNED BELOW; where no choice is specified, it will be voted "FOR" proposals 1 and 2.
+THIS PROXY IS REVOCABLE AND WILL BE VOTED AS DIRECTED BY THE UNDERSIGNED ON THE REVERSE SIDE; where no choice is specified, it will be voted "FOR" proposals 1 and 2 in accordance with the recommendation of the Company's board of directors, and in the discretion of the proxies with respect to any other matters that may properly come before the meeting, subject to the SEC rules.